-- Look for your monthly income bracket on the Range of Compensation column.
+- Look for your monthly income bracket in the Range of Compensation column.

 - Go to the rightmost column of the Monthly Salary Credit section, then get your corresponding MSC.

-- Use this formula to compute your monthly contribution: MSC x Contribution Rate = Monthly Contribution Amount
+- Compute your monthly SSS contribution using this formula: MSC x Contribution Rate = Monthly Contribution Amount.

-But the computation doesn’t end there.
-If you’ve joined the agency’s EC program, you can pay an extra ₱10 if your MSC is below ₱15,000, or ₱30 for an MSC amount of ₱15,000 and above.
+However, your computation doesn’t stop there.
+If you’ve joined the agency’s EC program, you can pay an extra ₱10 if your MSC is below ₱15,000 or ₱30 for an MSC amount of ₱15,000 and above.
 Just take note that you’ll have to remit your EC contributions yourself.

 When Should I Pay My SSS Contribution?

 SSS previously set contribution payment deadlines based on the last digit of an employer or member’s SSS number.
 But for 2023, the agency encourages members to submit payments on the last day of the next month or quarter.

 Your SSS membership will determine when you need to remit your contributions.

 - If you’re a regular employer, SSS accepts payments every last day of the next month.

 - If you’re self-employed, you must pay every last day of the following month or quarter.
 Self-employed members in the informal economy, like farmers and fisherfolk, can pay contributions anytime in the year.